pouchdb-community/worker-pouch/README.md

 WorkerPouch proxies the normal PouchDB API over to a single global web worker, which is what runs the core PouchDB code.
 You can debug the worker by looking for a script starting with `blob:` in your dev tools.

+#### Can I use it with other plugins?

+Not right now, although map/reduce is supported.

 Building
 ----
     npm install